wkumari/draft-wkumari-capport-icmp-unreach/README.md

 Internet-Draft     draft-wkumari-capport-icmp-unreach     September 2016

+   Version  Set to version 2, per RFC 4884.

+   Length-B  Length of extension.

    Class-Num  Set to Captive Portal Class-Num.

-   C-Type  See section 2.1.
+   C-Type  See section 2.6.

 3. IANA Considerations

-   The IANA is requested to assign a Captive Portal ICMP Message Type, as well as Code values defined in section 2.1..
+   The IANA is requested to assign a Captive Portal ICMP Message Type, as well as Code values defined in section 2.6..

    The IANA is also requested to assign a Class-Num identifier for the Captive Portal Extension Object from the ICMP Extension Object Classes and Class Sub-types registry.

-   The IANA is also requested to form and administer the corresponding class sub-type (C-Type) space per section 2.1.
+   The IANA is also requested to form and administer the corresponding class sub-type (C-Type) space per section 2.6.

 4. Security Considerations